 After Exposure of an Impacted Tooth

 Drink plenty of fluids.
-Avoid hot liquids or hard foods.
-Only consume soft food and liquids on the day of surgery.
+Avoid hot liquids or food while numb.
+Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

 REMEMBER: A clean wound heals better and faster.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.